Roger Scruton: Building Better, Building Beautiful Commission

 In November 2018, Communities Secretary James Brokenshire appointed Scruton as unpaid chair of the British government's Building Better, Building Beautiful Commission, established to promote better home design.
-Labour and Liberal Democrat MPs objected because of remarks Scruton had made years earlier: he had described "Islamophobia" as a "propaganda word", homosexuality as "not normal", lesbianism as an attempt to find "committed love that [a woman] can't get from men any more", and date rape as not a distinct crime.
+Labour and Liberal Democrat MPs objected because of remarks Scruton had made years earlier: he had described Islamophobia as a "propaganda word", homosexuality as "not normal", lesbianism as "usually an attempt by a woman to find that committed love that she can't get from men any more", and date rape as not a crime.
 He had also made allegedly conspiratorial remarks about the Jewish businessman George Soros.

 In April 2019, an interview of Scruton by George Eaton appeared in the New Statesman.
-To publicise it, Eaton posted edited extracts from the interview on Twitter, of Scruton talking about Soros, Chinese people and Islam, among other topics, and referred to them as "a series of outrageous remarks".
-Immediately after the interview and Eaton's posts went online, Scruton began to be criticised by various politicians and journalists; hours later, Brokenshire dismissed Scruton from the Commission.
+To publicise it, Eaton posted edited extracts from the interview on Twitter, of Scruton talking about Soros, Chinese people and Islam, among other topics, referring to these as "a series of outrageous remarks".
+Immediately after the interview and Eaton's posts went online, Scruton began to be criticised by various politicians and journalists; hours later, Brokenshire dismissed Scruton from the commission.
 When Scruton's dismissal was announced, Eaton posted a photograph of himself on Instagram drinking from a bottle of champagne, captioned, "The feeling when you get right-wing racist and homophobe Roger Scruton sacked as a Tory government adviser".
 The next day, Scruton wrote in The Spectator, "We in Britain are entering a dangerous social condition in which the direct expression of opinions that conflict – or merely seem to conflict – with a narrow set of orthodoxies is instantly punished by a band of self-appointed vigilantes."
-On 12 April, Eaton apologised for his tweets and the Instagram post but otherwise stood by the interview, but would not release a full recording.
+On 12 April, Eaton apologised for his tweets and the Instagram post but otherwise stood by the interview, although he would not release a full recording.